 - browser: Browsers tracked by the vbrowser virtual question.

 - Mobile OS: Mobile operating systems tracked by the vmobileos virtual question.

 - Mobile Category: Types of mobile device tracked by the vmobiledevice virtual question.

-If a required variable with value list authentication is added to a Sample Source, the Field Report can be split by the defined values of the variable.
+If a required variable with value list authentication is added to a Sample Source, the Response Summary can be split by the defined values of the variable.
 The example below will split the report by the values of the

 group variable that was defined in the Sample Source.

 Please note that only those variables with a value list defined will be available in the "Split Report by:" menu.

 After running the split, all tabs in the Response Summary will be split by all values of the selected variable or variables.

 If a date range is declared in a custom report, the Response Summary can be split by the defined dates.